marisbest2/snp_analysis/docs/faq.md

 `samtools: error while loading shared libraries: libbz2.so.1.0: cannot open shared object file: No such file or directory`

 The Samtools Anaconda install is unable to access libraries.
-Fix: uninstall conda installation.
-Use installation available via package manager such as apt-get or yum, or via a systems module setup.
+Fix: Install from different conda-forge channel

-`~$ conda uninstall samtools`
+`~$ conda install -c conda-forge -c bioconda samtools bzip2`

-restart terminal

-`~$ which samtools`

-`~$ samtools`

 The above should now print samtools list of commands.